Unit 2 Ferry Wharf

 As a CFO, particularly in a startup context, it’s expected that you’ll have a view on these things and if it’s not a deep understanding, at least a good awareness that allows you to drive change.

-I find myself reading much more widely now outside of core finance and it’s part of an attitude of continuous development which is important to me and which will hopefully continue to challenge me.
+I find myself reading much more widely now outside of core finance and it’s part of an attitude of continuous development that is important to me and which will hopefully continue to challenge me.

 Could you recommend to our readers one or two books that helped you during your entrepreneurial endeavours?

-A useful book to get an overview of ‘agile’ is Being agile in business by Belinda Waldock.
+A useful book to get an overview of agile’ is Being agile in business by Belinda Waldock.
 I also found Good Strategy Bad Strategy by Richard Rumelt a really engaging and insightful book on strategy.
 It was published in 2011 but I still see it referenced by investors and entrepreneurs to this day, as the concepts are timeless.
-In fact, reading more books generally would be my plea to finance professionals and not technical or finance focused ones.
+In fact, reading more books generally would be my plea to finance professionals and not technical or finance-focused ones.